How to Hide Your Book Buying Addiction

 2. Any Book Purchases Get Put Into the Category of "Education" in Quicken: When doing said finances, put all receipts from bookstores or online orders under the category of Education in your account.
 Barnes & Noble is totally educational.
 And who's going to dig deep to see it was a purchase of the latest Tana French mystery novel?
 Not anyone in my house, that's who. #done

 Also, continue to refer to it as an Investment.
 Because it is.
-It is an investment in your mind, your entertainment and your rainy day where it is 56 degrees and your honey brought you a good ol’ cup of coffee and you are curled up in your favorite chair with your fave $12 Target blanket.
+It is an investment in your mind, your entertainment and your rainy day where it is 56 degrees and your honey brought you a good ol' cup of coffee and you are curled up in your favorite chair with your favorite comfy blanket.
 Stock/Roth IRA Investment Equal to and On Par With Investing in Books

 4. Buy Books for Other People: I buy books and force them on others on a regular basis.
 Anyone asks, I can say, oh, I gave that to my friend!
 You look all generous and sweet and giving... you keep an extra copy for yourself.
 You win.